Will Damaged Picasso Be Worth As Much?

 SHAPIRO: Now that value may well go down, even after the painting is restored and the damage is hidden.
 Eric Fischer brokers insurance policies for museum art.

-Mr. ERIC FISCHER (Insurance broker): So a tear in a painting, the range could be anywhere.
-So if its a minor tear, you really couldnt see it, they may put a five percent loss in value on it.
+ERIC FISCHER: So a tear in a painting, the range could be anywhere.
+So if it's a minor tear, you really couldn't see it, they may put a five percent loss in value on it.
 For something more significant, then certainly that percentage goes up.